Psophodes

-Psophodes is a genus of five species of songbirds endemic to Australia, known as whipbirds and wedgebills.

-Description

 Whipbirds and wedgebills are collectively recognised in the genus Psophodes.
 Wedgebills are divided into the chirruping wedgebill (Psophodes cristatus) and the chiming wedgebill (Psophodes occidentalis).
 Whipbirds are divided into the eastern whipbird (Psophodes olivaceus) and the western whipbird (Psophodes nigrogularis).
 Subspecies of the western whipbird residing in Western Australia are known to be endangered.
+Psophodes is a genus of four species of songbirds endemic to Australia, known as whipbirds and wedgebills.

+Description

 Psophodes are shy, medium-sized, insectivorous birds that live in the undergrowth.
 Characteristics of Psophodes include the presence of a crest and a heavy, laterally compressed bill.
 They have a long tail with strongly developed legs and feet as well as short rounded wings.
 Wedgebills have their sixth and seventh primary feathers as well as the bends in the edges of the wings in white.
 The[wedgebill has eight restrices on the outside tipped with white, while the whipbird has only six white tips.
-Their movements in walking, bowing, and postures are almost identical between whipbirds and wedgebills.
+Their movements of both whipbirds and wedgebills in walking, bowing, and postures are almost identical.

 The chirruping wedgebill and the chiming wedgebill are plain grey-brown in appearance with small crests.
 The two wedgebills are nearly undecipherable except for their vocalisations and song.
 In contrast, the whipbirds (eastern and western) whilst sharing many similarities with the wedgebills, are evidently different, especially in plumage.
 The majority are olive-green with white malar patches, as well as black throats or upper chests.
 The vocalisations of the western whipbird are very similar to the wedgebills, however, the eastern whipbird differs once again in vocalisation.
 The eastern whipbird's plumage is similar to that of the western whipbird, however, they have a far more conspicuous white malar patches and are a richer olive-green colour.

-Distribution/population
+Distribution and habitat

 Psophodes are found in many areas of Australia.
 The chirruping wedgebill is located on the plains of central Australia, mainly among the Lachlan and Darling, however, they have been found on the lower Naomi.
 Currently, the chirruping wedgebill is found as far east as the Darling River near Louth (30°35’S, 145°05’E), Coronga Peak (30°45’S, 146°19’E), and Cobar (31°30’S, 145°50’E).
 There have been records of the chirruping wedgebill in Victoria near the southwestern border with New South Wales.

 The eastern whipbird distribution is from the eastern side of Australia from northeastern Queensland to eastern New South Wales and Victoria.
 The western whipbird is found in coastal areas from Perth to Hopetoun and in mallee heath between Wongan Hills and Hopetoun.
 The bird also covers areas within the southwest of Australia and west of the sclerophyll forest.
 Records indicate the western whipbird is also found in Mt Gardner, Two People Bay, Mallee country, Banksia, stunted heath around Gnowangerup, and Borden.